 Parent Orientation Initiative: A one-page information sheet for parents of first year students is distributed at all orientation sessions.
-This guide provides an overview of Title IX, describes the University's education and prevention programs for first year students, lists on-and off-campus resources, and provides contact information for the Student Affairs Title IX Coordinator.
+This guide provides an overview of Title IX and sexual misconduct, describes the University's education and prevention programs for first year students, lists on- and off campus resources, and provides contact information for the Student Affairs Title IX Coordinator.